-The master is also required to give the observer the information that he or she reasonably asks for in relation to the boat, its equipment and fish caught.
+The master is also required to give the observer the information that is reasonably asked for in relation to the boat, its equipment and fish caught.

 The cost of observers is generally met by industry through levies, but some trips may be invoiced directly in line with AFMA's Fee for Service Policy.